-He gained his medical degree at Guy's and St Thomas' Medical School (now part of King's College London) and then completed general medical training in Oxford.
-Following that he completed his cardiology training in the North West Thames area, with sub-specialty training at Royal Brompton and Harefield hospitals.
+He gained his medical degree from Guy’s and St Thomas’s Medical School and completed general medical training in the Oxford Deanery.
+He completed cardiology training in the North West Thames Training Programme and sub-speciality training at the Royal Brompton and Harefield NHS Foundation Trust.

 - dizziness and blackouts